 What is an alternate offer?

 If you’ve received an alternate offer of admission it means that with the grade information we have to date, we are not able to offer you admission to your first choice program.
-We will continue to consider your first choice program as well as any other program choices in our subsequent rounds of offers (they continue until May!).
+We will continue to consider you for admission to your first choice program as well as any other program choices through all rounds of offers (they continue until May!).

 What programs have alternate offers?